 Iowa Test of Basic Skills (ITBS) Results

-Parents of students in grades 3, 5, and 7 recently received the results of this year’s ITBS testing.
+Each fall students in first through eighth grade take the ITBS.
 The ITBS is norm referenced test that is administered throughout the Diocese of Joliet Catholic School as well as in private and public schools nationwide.
 In short, a norm-referenced test report whether test takers performed better or worse than a hypothetical average student, which is determined by comparing scores against the performance results of a statistically selected group of test takers, typically of the same age or grade level, who have already taken the exam.
 As such, the 50th percentile is the point where half of all test takers scored above and 50 percent scored below.
 As you will note in the table below, in all areas tested St. Joan students scored well above the national average.

 Students scoring above the 50th percentile on the 2015 Iowa Test of Basis Skills